Chinmay908/GitHub/README.md

 # GitHub
+## Introduction
-This is a static website.
-Made using HTML,CSS and JS.
+This is a Github clone made from scratch.
+It is a responsive website.

-Please view the demo here https://chinmay908.github.io/GitHub/
+## Demonstration